CRM system for banks and financial institutions

 2. Customer empowerment means increased self-service

 Demands for convenience have led to the rise of self-service options.
-When they can, users want to take care of their own needs without hassle
+When they can, users want to take care of their own needs without hassle.

 During the periodic risk review, users can update their master data themselves while the client relationship manager can simple approve the corresponding compliance case.